-While both $\overline{\text{TRST}}$ and $\overline{\text{RESET}}$ need to be asserted upon power up, only $\overline{\text{RESET}}$ needs to be released for the DSP to boot properly. $\overline{\text{TRST}}$ may be asserted indefinitely for normal operation, keeping the JTAG port interface and DSP's emulation logic in the reset state. $\overline{\text{TRST}}$ only needs to be released when it is necessary to use a JTAG controller to debug the DSP or exercise the DSP's boundary scan functionality. $\overline{\text{RESET}}$ must be released only in order for boundary-scan JTAG to read the variant field of IDCODE correctly.
-Other boundary-scan instructions work correctly independent of current state of $\overline{\text{RESET}}$.
+While both TRST and RESET need to be asserted upon power up, only RESET needs to be released for the DSP to boot properly.
+TRST may be asserted indefinitely for normal operation, keeping the JTAG port interface and DSP's emulation logic in the reset state.
+TRST only needs to be released when it is necessary to use a JTAG controller to debug the DSP or exercise the DSP's boundary scan functionality.
+RESET must be released only in order for boundary-scan JTAG to read the variant field of IDCODE correctly.
+Other boundary-scan instructions work correctly independent of current state of RESET.

-For maximum reliability, the TMS320DM642 DSP includes an internal pulldown (IPD) on the TRST pin to ensure that TRST will always be asserted upon power up and the DSP's internal emulation logic will always be properly initialized.
+The TMS320DM643 DSP includes an internal pulldown (IPD) on the TRST pin to ensure that TRST will always be asserted upon power up and the DSP's internal emulation logic will always be properly initialized when this pin is not routed out.
 JTAG controllers from Texas Instruments actively drive TRST high.
 However, some third-party JTAG controllers may not drive TRST high but expect the use of a pullup resistor on TRST.
 When using this type of JTAG controller, assert TRST to initialize the DSP after powerup and externally drive TRST high before attempting any emulation or boundary scan operations.